PlushFamily/plush-protocol-contracts/README.md

 ## Configuration

-Install the required version of Solidity in the file `hardhat.config.js`:
+Install the required version of Solidity in the file `hardhat.config.ts`:
 ```
   solidity: {
     compilers: [